Bayt Jibrin: Early Islamic period

 Eleutheropolis as one of the town mosaics in the church of St. Stephen in Um er-Rasas, Jordan.
 Year 785.

-The 9th-century historian al-Baladhuri mentions Bayt Jibrin (the name given to it by the Arabs following the Muslim conquest) as one of ten towns in Jund Filastin (military district of Palestine) conquered by the Muslims under Amr ibn al-As during the mid-630s' Muslim conquest.
+The 9th-century historian al-Baladhuri mentions Bayt Jibrin (the Arabicized form of the original Semitic place name used following the Muslim conquest) as one of ten towns in Jund Filastin (military district of Palestine) conquered by Amr ibn al-As in the mid-630s'.
 Amr enclosed a domain to Bayt Jibrin, which he named Ajlan, after one of his freemen.

+The Bishop of Bayt Jibrin was Tamim al-Dari, a member of the Palestinian Christian Lakhmid tribe.
+His nisba, al-Daīri, comes from "monastery" (Dair/Dayr/Deir), alluding to his Christian background.
+He eventually became a Companion of the Prophet Muhammad, advising him on many issues regarding the Christians of Syria and is credited with introducing the use of oil lamps, ubiquitous in local worship, into Islamic worship practices.

 The 1904 Analecta Bollandiana recounts that in 638 the Muslim army beheaded fifty soldiers in Bayt Jibrin from the Byzantine garrison of Gaza who refused to abandon Christianity and who were then buried in a church built in their honor.

 In the beginning of the power struggle between Ali and Mu'awiya for the position of caliph, Amr left Medina in the Hejaz and took up residence at his estate called Ajlan in Bayt Jibrin with his sons Muhammad and Abdallah.
 The latter died there.
 The Umayyad prince and governor of Palestine, Sulayman ibn Abd al-Malik, received the news of his becoming caliph in 715 during his stay in Bayt Jibrin.